How to Remove Yourself from ThatsThem (2026 Guide)

 Step 5: Wait and Verify Removal

-After submitting, ThatsThem typically processes the opt-out within 3 to 7 days.
-There is no confirmation email — the removal happens silently.
-After a week, go back to ThatsThem and search for yourself again to confirm your profile no longer appears.
-If it is still there, resubmit the opt-out form.
+ThatsThem processes the opt-out within 3 to 7 days.
+There is no confirmation email.
+After a week, search for yourself again to confirm.
+If your profile is still there, resubmit.

-ThatsThem is just one of 1,000+ data broker sites.
-Delist.ai scans them all and shows exactly where your personal information appears — in minutes.
+ThatsThem is one of 1,000+ data broker sites.
+Delist.ai scans them all and shows exactly where your personal information appears, in minutes.

 Check your exposure free →How Long Does ThatsThem Removal Take?

-ThatsThem removal typically takes 3 to 7 days after submitting the opt-out form.
-This is faster than many larger data brokers, partly because ThatsThem is a smaller operation with a simpler data infrastructure.
+ThatsThem removal takes 3 to 7 days after submission.
+Faster than many larger brokers, partly because ThatsThem is a smaller operation with a simpler data infrastructure.

-Unlike Spokeo or the PeopleConnect sites, ThatsThem does not send a confirmation email as part of the opt-out process.
-There is no additional step after submitting the form.
-If the reCAPTCHA was completed successfully and the form submitted, your removal request is in the queue.
+Spokeo and the PeopleConnect sites send a confirmation email.
+ThatsThem does not.
+There is no extra step after submitting.
+If the reCAPTCHA was completed and the form went through, your request is in the queue.

-If your profile is still visible after 7 days, the most likely explanation is that the form submission did not process correctly.
-This can happen if the reCAPTCHA timed out or if there was a server-side error.
-Simply resubmit the opt-out request with your profile URL.
+If your profile is still visible after 7 days, the form likely did not process.
+The reCAPTCHA may have timed out or there was a server-side error.
+Resubmit with your profile URL.

 The Catch: Why Your Data Comes Back

-ThatsThem removal is not permanent, and the reappearance pattern is similar to other data brokers.
+ThatsThem removal is not permanent.
+The reappearance pattern looks like every other broker.

-ThatsThem pulls data from public records databases, commercial data aggregators, voter registration files, DMV records, and various other sources.
+ThatsThem pulls from public records databases, commercial data aggregators, voter registration files, DMV records, and other sources.
 These sources update continuously.
-When ThatsThem refreshes its database, your information gets pulled in from these original sources and a new profile is created.
-Your previous opt-out only suppressed the old profile — it does not prevent a new one from being created.
+When ThatsThem refreshes, your information gets pulled in again and a new profile is built.
+Your opt-out suppressed the old profile.
+It does not prevent a new one from being created.

-The IP address data is somewhat different.
-IP associations change over time as ISPs reassign addresses, so a reappeared profile may show a different IP address than the one that was removed.
-The voter registration and vehicle data, however, will be consistent because those underlying records rarely change.
+The IP address data is slightly different.
+IP associations change as ISPs reassign addresses.
+A reappeared profile may show a different IP than the one removed.
+The voter registration and vehicle data stays consistent because those underlying records rarely change.

-Expect your ThatsThem profile to potentially reappear within 30 to 90 days.
-Regular monitoring and re-submission of opt-outs is necessary to stay removed.
+Expect your ThatsThem profile back within 30 to 90 days.
+Regular monitoring and re-submission is required.
+Delist.ai handles that loop automatically.

 What ThatsThem's Opt-Out Does Not Cover

-- Other data brokers are not affected.
-ThatsThem is an independent site.
-Your removal has no impact on Spokeo, Whitepages, BeenVerified, or any of the other 1,000+ people-search sites.
-Each requires its own separate opt-out.
+- Other brokers are not affected.
+ThatsThem is independent.
+Removal does nothing to Spokeo, Whitepages, BeenVerified, or the other 1,000+ people-search sites.
+Each requires its own opt-out.

 - Underlying public records remain.
 Your voter registration, vehicle registration, and other public records are maintained by government agencies.
-ThatsThem's opt-out removes data from their website only — it does not modify or delete the original government records.
+The opt-out removes data from ThatsThem's site only.
+It does not touch the original records.

-- IP address data may appear elsewhere.
+- IP address data appears elsewhere.
 Other services and databases also track IP-to-location associations.
-Removing your ThatsThem profile does not affect these other databases.
+Removing your ThatsThem profile does nothing to those.

-- Cached results may linger.
-Google and other search engines may have cached your ThatsThem profile page.
-Even after ThatsThem removes your profile, cached versions may appear in search results for days or weeks.
+- Cached results linger.
+Google and other search engines may keep showing your ThatsThem page in cached results for days or weeks after removal.

 Tips for a Successful ThatsThem Opt-Out

-Search using multiple methods.
-ThatsThem lets you search by name, phone, email, address, and IP address.
-Search using all of these methods to find every profile linked to your identity.
-You may have listings under different name spellings or at different addresses that each need a separate opt-out.
+Search every angle.
+ThatsThem lets you search by name, phone, email, address, and IP.
+Use all of them.
+You may have listings under different name spellings or at old addresses that each need a separate opt-out.

 Address voter registration at the source.
-If you are concerned about voter registration data appearing on ThatsThem and similar sites, check with your state or county election office about confidential voter status.
-Some states allow domestic violence survivors, law enforcement officers, judges, and other at-risk individuals to register confidentially.
-This removes the data from the public files that ThatsThem and other brokers access.
+If voter data on ThatsThem worries you, ask your state or county election office about confidential voter status.
+Many states allow it for domestic violence survivors, law enforcement officers, judges, and other at-risk individuals.
+That removes the data from the public files brokers access.

 Complete the reCAPTCHA carefully.
-ThatsThem's opt-out form uses a reCAPTCHA that can be finicky.
-Make sure you complete it fully before submitting.
-If the page seems to hang after submission, try refreshing and resubmitting.
-Do not use a VPN or privacy browser that might interfere with the reCAPTCHA.
+ThatsThem's reCAPTCHA can be finicky.
+Complete it fully before submitting.
+If the page hangs after submission, refresh and resubmit.
+Do not use a VPN or privacy browser that interferes with reCAPTCHA.

 Set a monthly reminder.
-ThatsThem's data refresh cycle means your profile can reappear quickly.
-Set a recurring calendar reminder to check ThatsThem and resubmit the opt-out if needed.
-This is especially important given the unique data types ThatsThem exposes.
+ThatsThem's refresh cycle means your profile can come back quickly.
+Calendar a recurring check, especially given the unusual data types ThatsThem exposes.